davidhrdalo/3813ICT-Software-Frameworks/README.md

 A GitHub was created under: https://github.com/davidhrdalo/3813ICT-Software-Frameworks.

 Two branches were established:
-- Main - A relatively stable build
+- Main - This branch served as the stable build of the project.
-- Pre - Pushing lightly tested changes
+- Pre - This branch was used for pushing lightly tested changes before merging into the main branch.

-Commits were made regularly.
+Commits were made regularly to ensure continuous integration and tracking of progress.

-A gitignore file was utilised to ensure only nessisary files were added
+A .gitignore file was implemented to ensure only necessary files were committed, excluding files like node_modules.

-The server was created in a server folder in the root of the project directory.
+The project directory was organized with the server components housed in a /server folder at the root level.

 ## Data Structures

-There were three key data structures for this project users, groups and channels.
-The structure is non-relational.
-The structures were stored in on the server with some initial seeder data.
-This data was accessed by an Angular service and stored in local storage.
-The schema can be found below.
+The chat system is built around three core data structures: Users, Groups, and Channels.
+These structures are non-relational and stored on the server, with some initial seeder data provided.
+This data is accessed via Angular services and temporarily stored in the client's local storage.

 ### Users

+The Users data structure represents individuals who interact with the chat system.
+Each user is uniquely identified and associated with specific roles and groups.

 - id
   - number